threatpatrols/documentation/docs/opnsense/plugins/configsync/index.md

     Singapore.
   * __API Key / API Secret Credentials__ - Digital Ocean provides S3 compatible credentials
     out-of-the-box that are accessed by navigating __API__ > __Tokens/Keys__ > __Spaces access keys__

+    !!! attention
-  * NB: Digital Ocean does not currently provide the same type of service-accounts or access policies as is possible with Google and AWS.
+        Digital Ocean does not currently provide the same type of service-accounts or access policies that are possible with Google, AWS and others.
 You may need to consider if this type of unrestricted bucket-access is appropriate for your use case.

 ### Other - S3 compatible
 ![MinIO Example Config](assets/minio-example01.png){ align=right }